 Homebuyer’s First Offer

-Before you put in an offer, do a search on the property with the local authority and online.
+local authority and online.
 Depending on what country you live in you may find out how much it was sold for last time.
-If the seller bought it recently – perhaps a developer flipping it quickly – the amount may not be online yet, but local authorities may have it.
+If the seller bought it recently the amount may not be online yet, but local authorities may have it.

 Even when your offer has been accepted, carry on viewing.
 If the deal does fall through you may have found an alternative and even if you haven’t, you’re in the loop and the blow will seem softer.